Sinatra Sessions Revisited

 Robert went on to share a very special story that reveals the sensitivity and humility of Frank Sinatra during a recording session of The Girls I've Never Kissed..

-was written for Frank by Jerry Lieber and Mike Stoller, who had written several of Elvis' hits, including Hound Dog and Peggy Lee's Is That All There Is.
+RF: By the time Frank recorded the song (10/30/86) this was only one of three sessions Frank did between the LA is My Lady album in '83 and the Duets album in '93.
+He had come from doing a Lou Rawls telethon for the United Negro College Fund.
+There were no other visitors except me (via Frank's long time drummer Irv Cottler).
+The song was written for Frank by Jerry Lieber and Mike Stoller, who had written several of Elvis' hits, including Hound Dog and Peggy Lee's Is That All There Is.
 The interaction between Frank and me occurred during a 10-minute musicians' break.
 Frank was sitting in one of the engineer's chairs in the control room and I was standing next to the control board.
 As Frank was listening to the playback, the control room emptied out except for the two of us.
 At the end of the song I believe I said, "What a beautiful piece of music."
 Frank nodded and said quietly, "I just wish I could have done it justice."
 As I was thinking of something to say, the engineer's booth started to fill up as musicians returned to the studio.
 A moment in time.

 Robert was fortunate to experience a humble side of Frank Sinatra's personality that most have never seen.